Tripp Keister, Manager

 Don Neidig, Head Athletic Trainer

-Neidig begins his second season with the Potomac Nationals in 2019.
+Neidig begins his third season with the franchise in 2020.
 He spent the 2014-17 seasons as the Athletic Trainer for the Hagerstown Suns, while in 2013, the Lock Haven University graduate worked on the title-winning Gulf Coast League Nationals' staff.

 Shane Hill, Strength & Conditioning Coach

-Hill enters his first season with the Potomac Nationals and his third within the Washington Nationals system in 2019.
+Hill enters his second season with the franchise and his fourth within the Washington Nationals system in 2020.
 He was previously the Strength and Conditioning Coach for Short-season-A Auburn Doubledays (2017) and Class-A Hagerstown Suns (2018).
 Hill is a graduate of both Nova Southeastern University and the University of Florida.